Craig Kaleal - replaced by

 Bob Deutscher - guitar, vocals

 I found my style of guitar playing gradually being stifled during this period.
 Also, although we had continued to play a selection of original songs, I found myself at loggerheads with some members of the band with regards to songwriting credits with the possibility of recording on the horizon.
-My contention was that whoever writes the song gets the credit and ultimately those benefits.
+My contention was that whoever writes the song owns the copyright and ultimately the performance rights benefits.
 The others felt it should be shared.
 I countered with the fact that if the band gets a hit record with the songs, everyone would benefit - from sales as well as live shows.
 My opinions did not go down well and caused some very heated debates.
 Still, however, we did some sessions at Tommy Banks' Century II Studios being produced and engineered by Les Bateman, yet another Witness Inc alumnus, but nothing came of it.

 Craig became disillusioned and was replaced by Bob (Herb) Ego of Edmonton, another Witness Inc alumnus as well as having been the former drummer in Painter.
 We moved to Edmonton in late 1975.
 Craig has since played with the likes of the Downchild Blues Band and Ellen MacEllwain.